Consumer Unit Replacement Cost

 Signs That You Need a New Consumer Unit

-If you have a consumer unit that was compliant when it was installed, then you will only need to replace in one of two situations.
-The first is if you are having works done on your home that affects the electrics.
+If you have a consumer unit that was compliant when it was installed, then you will only need to replace it in one of two situations.
+The first is if you are having work done on your home that affects the electrics.
 The second is if you are having problems with your consumer unit.
 Signs that you require a new Consumer Unit are as follows.

 No RCD